Adrian Smith (musician): Return to Iron Maiden: 1999–present

-In 1999, Smith rejoined Iron Maiden, along with vocalist Bruce Dickinson, who commented, "When he (Smith) left the band in 1990, I think everybody was a bit surprised at how much we missed him and certainly, I don't think anybody had realized how much the fans would miss him – big time.
+In 1999, Smith rejoined Iron Maiden, along with Dickinson, who commented, "When he [Smith] left the band in 1990, I think everybody was a bit surprised at how much we missed him and certainly, I don't think anybody had realized how much the fans would miss him – big time.
 I wouldn't have rejoined Iron Maiden if he wasn't in the band.
 I just don't think it would have been complete without Adrian, and now, it's great having three guitarists."
 Smith himself recalled, "Now, when I rejoined, we were all a bit older and wiser.
 We just gave each other a bit more headroom.
 And it's great. [...]
 If you're in a band and you're just playing for yourself, it's only gonna work for a limited amount of time.
 And you see bands breaking up all the time because one guy wants a spotlight and the other guy is jealous, and, you know, there's all this stuff."

-The band embarked on a short tour, after which the new line-up's first album, Brave New World, was recorded with producer Kevin Shirley and released in 2000.
+The band embarked on a short tour, after which the new lineup's first album, Brave New World, was recorded with producer Kevin Shirley and released in 2000.

-He remains in Iron Maiden, with whom he has released five further studio albums, 2003's Dance of Death, 2006's A Matter of Life and Death, 2010's The Final Frontier, 2015's The Book of Souls and 2021's Senjutsu.
+Smith remains in Iron Maiden to the present, and since his return they have released five additional studio albums.
 Smith claims that his guitar playing improved after leaving the band in 1990, in particular while working with Roy Z, from whom he "learned a lot about picking" and became "more disciplined".
-Since returning to Iron Maiden, he has also continued experimenting with tuning (which he began doing in Psycho Motel), stating that he has used drop D tuning in live renditions of "Run to the Hills", "Wrathchild", "The Trooper" and "Hallowed Be Thy Name".
-Although Smith had previously been known to contribute shorter, more "commercial" tracks, since his return to the band he has penned many longer songs, beginning with "Paschendale" from Dance of Death.
+Since returning to Iron Maiden, he has experimented with tuning, stating that he has used drop D tuning in live renditions of "Run to the Hills", "Wrathchild", "The Trooper". and "Hallowed Be Thy Name".
+Although Smith had previously been known to contribute shorter and more "commercial" tracks, since his return to the band he has penned many longer songs, beginning with "Paschendale" from Dance of Death.

 Side projects

 In 2011, Smith formed the side project Primal Rock Rebellion with Mikee Goodman.
-They released the album, Awoken Broken, in February 2012.
+They released the album, Awoken Broken, in 2012.
 In 2020, Smith collaborated with Richie Kotzen under the name Smith/Kotzen.
 Ultimate Classic Rock described the project's sound as a mixture of blues, traditional R&B, and hard rock.
-A video for teaser track, "Taking My Chances", debuted in January 2021.
 Their self-titled debut album was released in March 2021.
 Their second album, Black Light/White Noise, was announced in November 2024 and released in April 2025.